 Check out this product on Amazon:

 3. Plenty of water.
 A dog with diarrhea can very quickly become dehydrated as they lose fluids in their watery poop.
 It’s therefore vital to help keep them hydrated.
-Make sure there’s plenty of bowls of fresh water available.
+Make sure there are plenty of bowls of fresh water available.
 If they don’t want water from a bowl then try running some cold water by them as they may prefer this.
-Fluids with more flavor like chicken-broth may be a good alternative if your dog is being picky – just be sure that the broth you choose doesn’t contain any onions or garlic.
+Fluids with more flavor like chicken broth may be a good alternative if your dog is being picky – just be sure that the broth you choose doesn’t contain any onions or garlic.

 4. Rest.
 Allow your dog time to rest and recover.
 They will likely not be absorbing vital nutrients and losing them in their diarrhea and therefore won’t be getting as much energy from their diet as usual.
 This will leave them tired and lethargic.
 Offer to take your dog outside for short walks but don’t force them into any exercise that they don’t want to do.

-What Else Can You Do At Home to Help Your Dog with Diarrhea?
+What Else Can You Do At Home to Help Your Dog?

 6. Veterinary gastrointestinal diets.
 While chicken and rice can help, it doesn’t always contain all the nutrients that a dog requires.
 The best thing that you can feed a dog with diarrhea is a specifically formulated dog food for gastrointestinal problems, these are gentle and easy to digest, but still provide all of the nutrients they need for recovery.